Icinga/icinga-doc/markdown/en/macrolist.md

 whether or not a particular time is valid within a specified timeperiod.
 There are two ways of using this macro:

-1.  **\$ISVALIDTIME:24x7\$** will be set to "1" if the current time is valid within the "24x7" timeperiod.
-If not, it will be set to "0".

-2.  **\$ISVALIDTIME:24x7:timestamp\$** will be set to "1" if the time specified by the "timestamp" argument (which must be in time\_t format) is valid within the "24x7" timeperiod.
-If not, it will be set to "0".

 \$NEXTVALIDTIME:\$[^9^](macrolist.md#macrolist-note9)